 It was time for me to look for an internship for summer 2014.
 I didn’t want to go to my school’s career fair at all because I didn’t have a resume.
 I was very scared about writing my first resume because I had nothing to show.

 I had nothing to put on my resume besides few CS courses I took.
 But I couldn’t go to a career fair with a half-page-filled resume.
-I started two side projects just to add them to my resume, making them as “In Progress”.
+I started two side projects just to add them to my resume, marking them as “In Progress”.
 I also joined a bunch of CS clubs to fill up the rest.
 (To get a sense of how inexperienced I was, check out my first resume.)

 I then went to the career fair.
 The hall was packed with students.
 There were huge lines in front of every booth.
 Students in line had different expressions.
 Some looked nervous.
 Some looked impatient.
 Some looked desperate.
 I remembered leaving the fair at the end of the day feeling exhausted, discouraged, and scared.